db0/fedi-safety/README.md

 1. Malicious users can simply open a new post, upload an image and cancel the new post, and that image will then be invisibly hosted by their instance among thousands of others with a URL known only by the malicious user.
 That user could then contact their  provider anonymously forwarding that URL, and try to take their lemmy instance down
 2. Users on different instances with looser controls can upload CSAM posts and if those instances subscribed by any user in your own instance those image thumbnails will be cached to your own instance.
 Even if the relevant CSAM post is deleted, such images will persists in your object storage.

-The lemmy safety will go directly through your object storage and scan each image for potential CSAM and automatically delete it.
+The lemmy safety will go directly through your pict-rs storage (either object storage or filesysystem) and scan each image for potential CSAM  and automatically delete it.
 Covering both those problems in one go.
 You can also run this script constantly, to ensure no new such images can survive.

 The results will also be written in an sqlite DB, which can then be used to follow-up and discover the user and instances uploading them.